FOCIS Center of Excellence

 Faculty current research activities:

-a.
-Regulatory and effector T cell immunity in hepatitis C / HIV infections
+- Regulatory and effector T cell immunity in hepatitis C / HIV infections

 M. Simo Arredouani